forrestlmj/javaLearn/Algorithms/courses/baricourse/baricourse/Readme.md

     }
 }
 ```
-1. Using tree to trace and represent the recurrence relation
+1. Using recursion tree to trace and represent the recurrence relation

+**IMPORTANT: Recursion tree is crucial important during this course,since it is a good way to visualize and analysis the recursion algorithm.**

 ![tree](pictures/Abdul_2_Divide_And_Conquer_2.png)
 From the draw, we can learn that the time complexity of this recurrence relation is O(N), since the function is called by N + 1 times.
 2. Using recurrence formula to present the algorithm